Level Access

 Completing a Voluntary Product Accessibility Template, or VPAT®, is the industry-accepted method of documenting a digital product’s accessibility.
 VPAT reports describe how well different types of information and communication technology (ICT), including hardware, software, and electronic content, conform with established accessibility standards.

-The VPAT was originally created by the Information Technology Industry Council (ITI) to help companies selling to the U.S. federal government show that their products meet compliance requirements for Section 508 of the U.S. Rehabilitation Act.
+The VPAT was created by the Information Technology Industry Council (ITI) to help companies selling to the U.S. federal government show that their products meet compliance requirements for Section 508 of the U.S. Rehabilitation Act.
 They’re now commonly used by business-to-business (B2B) organizations aiming to demonstrate digital product accessibility to buyers in both the private and public sectors.

 Vendors of digital offerings, including software products and web platforms, are now frequently asked to provide a completed VPAT as part of the procurement process.
 VPAT documents enable contracting officials and procurement teams to evaluate the accessibility of commercial products and services.
 They also allow manufacturers and vendors to report whether their product meets applicable accessibility standards.